LeAD-M3D: Leveraging Asymmetric Distillation for Real-Time Monocular 3D Detection: Method: Accurate Real-Time M3D

-with predicted and ground truth 3D bounding boxes $\hat{b}_i^{\text{3D}}$ and $ b_j^{\text{3D}}$ and hyperparameter $\gamma$. \ac{MGIoU} offers a 3D overlap surrogate that remains informative even without box intersection, which is common early in training or for small, distant objects.
-It aggregates location, size, and orientation, and is invariant to object dimensions, unlike corner-based losses~\cite{monodde}.
+with the predicted $\mathbf{\hat{b}}_i^{\text{3D}}$ and the ground-truth $\mathbf{b}_j^{\text{3D}}$ 3D bounding boxes. $\gamma\in\mathbb{R}_{+}$ is used for weighting.
+MGIoU offers a 3D-overlap surrogate that remains informative even without 3D box intersection, which is common early in training or for small objects.
+It is computed by projecting the 3D shapes onto a set of unique directional normals and marginalizing the one-dimensional generalized IoU values across these projections.
+MGIoU aggregates location, size, and orientation, and is invariant to object dimensions, unlike corner-based losses~\cite{monodde}.
+Note, using MGIoU leads to a negligible increase in training time by less than \SI{2}{\%}.